AdoptOpenJDK/openjdk-website-next/src/markdown-pages/migration.md

 Java Flight Recorder (JFR) was decoupled from the Oracle JDK and contributed to the OpenJDK community.
 Work is underway to backport JFR from OpenJDK 11 to OpenJDK 8.
 When this work is complete, AdoptOpenJDK will include JFR in OpenJDK 8 binaries.

 ### JDK Mission Control
-Java Mission Control (JMC) is being open sourced under the OpenJDK <a href="https://github.com/JDKMissionControl/jmc" target="_blank">JDK Mission Control project</a>.
+Java Mission Control (JMC) is being open sourced under the OpenJDK [JDK Mission Control project](https://github.com/JDKMissionControl/jmc){target="_blank"}.
 When available, JMC will be able to receive JFR events from OpenJDK 11 and eventually OpenJDK 8, when that backport is complete.

 ### Migrating to Eclipse OpenJ9
-<a href="https://www.eclipse.org/openj9" target="_blank">Eclipse OpenJ9</a> is an alternative JVM that implements the <a href="https://docs.oracle.com/javase/specs/index.html" target="_blank">Java Virtual Machine Specification</a>.
+[Eclipse OpenJ9](https://www.eclipse.org/openj9){target="_blank"} is an alternative JVM that implements the [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/index.html){target="_blank"}.
 You can think of it as a drop in replacement for the HotSpot VM, which is part of the reference implementation.
 Most Java applications should run on an OpenJDK that contains the OpenJ9 VM without changing anything.
 However, because it is an independent implementation there are some slight differences.
-You can learn about these differences by reading the <a href="https://www.eclipse.org/openj9/docs/openj9_newuser/" target="_blank">New to OpenJ9?</a> topic in the OpenJ9 user documentation.
+You can learn about these differences by reading the [New to OpenJ9?](https://www.eclipse.org/openj9/docs/openj9_newuser/){target="_blank"} topic in the OpenJ9 user documentation.

 ### More resources
 Here are a few of the resources available to help you with migrating to AdoptOpenJDK:

 - Ask questions directly by joining the [AdoptOpenJDK Community Slack](./slack) group.
-- Learn more about the AdoptOpenJDK project, including build and test infrastructure, by reading the <a href="https://github.com/AdoptOpenJDK/TSC" target="_blank">Technical Steering Committee</a> documentation.
+- Learn more about the AdoptOpenJDK project, including build and test infrastructure, by reading the [Technical Steering Committee](https://github.com/AdoptOpenJDK/TSC){target="_blank"} documentation.
-- For HotSpot VM documentation, see the <a href="http://openjdk.java.net/groups/hotspot/docs/RuntimeOverview.html" target="_blank">HotSpot Runtime Overview</a>.
+- For HotSpot VM documentation, see the [HotSpot Runtime Overview](http://openjdk.java.net/groups/hotspot/docs/RuntimeOverview.html){target="_blank"}.
-- For OpenJ9 VM documentation, see the <a href="https://www.eclipse.org/openj9/docs/" target="_blank">OpenJ9 user documentation</a>.
+- For OpenJ9 VM documentation, see the [OpenJ9 user documentation](https://www.eclipse.org/openj9/docs){target="_blank"}.